wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 // Using the WavefrontClient.Builder directly with a url in the form of "http://<your.proxy.load.blanacer>:<port>"
 // to send data to proxies.
 WavefrontClient.Builder wfClientBuilder = new WavefrontClient.Builder(proxyURL);

-//The maximum message size in bytes that is pushed with on each flush interval wfClientBuilder.messageSizeBytes(120);

 // This is the size of internal buffer beyond which data is dropped
 // Optional: Set this to override the default max queue size of 50,000